Massachusetts Clean Energy Center

 Venture Round in 2012

-7AC Technologies Inc. is a company based in Beverly, Massachusetts, specializing in the development of innovative HVAC solutions that utilize membrane-isolated plastic plate technology and liquid desiccants.
-This approach allows for the design of ultra-efficient HVAC systems tailored for commercial and industrial buildings, achieving over a 50% reduction in energy costs compared to traditional HVAC units.
-Originally founded in 2009 as 7Solar Technologies, Inc., the company rebranded to 7AC Technologies Inc. in September 2011.
-As of late 2020, it operates as a subsidiary of Emerson Electric Co.
+7AC Technologies Inc. is a company based in Beverly, Massachusetts, that specializes in innovative HVAC solutions using a unique membrane-isolated plastic plate technology.
+Founded in 2009 and formerly known as 7Solar Technologies, the company focuses on developing ultra-efficient liquid desiccant systems designed for commercial and industrial buildings.
+These systems offer significant energy savings, achieving over a 50% reduction in energy costs compared to traditional HVAC units.
+As of November 2020, 7AC Technologies operates as a subsidiary of Emerson Electric Co.

 Co-op Power